 Special encoders or printers are used to write to RFID chips.

 To get the most out of the data stored in RFID tags, computers must be outfitted with special software.

 - It's recommended to place a 64-bit or 96-bit number called an EPC (electronic product code) on your RFID tags.
 You can give each individual item in your inventory a unique EPC so it can be easily identified.

 - RFID tags can be active or passive.
-Active tags, which require their own power supply, have longer read range and larger memories but are more costly.
-Passive tags, which are by far the most commonly used today, don't have their own power source and have a limited read range up to about 5 meters.
+Active tags, which require their own power supply, have longer reading range and larger memories but cost more.
+Passive tags, which are by far the most commonly used today, don't have their own power source and have a limited read range of up to about 5 meters.

 As with most products, you get deeper discounts the more you buy.
 If you order in large quantities, you can reduce the cost per unit significantly.

 How much does it cost to implement an RFID system?